- Timor-Leste, Timor-Leste

 - January 2020

-- Tapping Mountain Water Springs for Timor-Leste Communities See Project Updates
+- Tapping Mountain Water Springs for Timor-Leste Communities See all Project Updates

 Timor-Leste is one of the world’s newest countries, founded in 2002 after years of unrest.
 30% of people living in Timor-Leste can’t access clean drinking water, with women and children often bearing the burden of collecting water for their household.
 WaterAid is working in many communities across Timor-Leste to improve access to not only water but sanitation and hygiene.
 Their Reece Grant will fund the use of existing mountain springs to provide clean drinking water, installing gravity-fed systems, tanks and public tap stands.